rexrainbow/phaser3-rex-notes/docs/docs/effect-properties.md

 #### [Barrel](shader-builtin.md#barrel)

 - `barrel` :
-    - A number : Enable this effect and set intensity of barrel (0~1).
+    - A number : Enable this effect and set intensity of barrel (1: origin).
     - `null` : Remove this effect

 #### [BlackWhite](shader-builtin.md#colormatrix)